Ying Wa College: The Cabinet

 The election of the Council is usually held in October, in which members of the Cabinet are elected by the whole school, including teachers and students.
 If the Cabinet is not formed due to whatever reason, the previous Cabinet (i.e. that from last year) will continue their service until the end of the first term.
-This, however, has never happened.
+This had happened twice, in 2019 and in 2024.
 The Inauguration of the members of the Student Council, as well as the Clubs and Societies, will be held after the election.
 They are required to read out the Oath of Office after the Headmaster.

 Once the Cabinet is formed, the cabinet members are responsible for the function of the Council.
-They are assisted by a group of sub-committee members in organising different events, such as the Annual Ball, Ying Wa Premier League (football) matches, YWBA (basketball) matches, celebrating events on the School Anniversary Day, etc.
+They are assisted by a group of sub-committee members in organising different events, such as the Annual Christmas Ball, Ying Wa Premier League (YWPL) (football) matches, Ying Wa Basketball All-star (YWBA) (basketball) matches, celebrating events on the School Anniversary Day, etc.

 The Nineteen Members' Board

 The Nineteen Members' Board, known as the 'Big Nineteen' (or 十九大 in Chinese), consists of the ten members of the Cabinet as well as nine representatives of the student groups: